verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] I am falser than vows made in wine.
 - [ ] We are what we pretend to be.
 So, we must be careful about what we pretend to be.
 - [ ] Birds born in a cage think flying is an illness.
+- [ ] My favourite animal is me.
+When I remember who the fuck I am.